-School attendance is an important parent/guardian responsibility.
+School attendance is an important responsibility of students and parents/guardians.
 Students should attend classes every day in order to receive full advantage of the programs.
 Whenever possible, family vacations should be scheduled to coincide with school breaks.

 If a child is too sick to attend school in the morning, it is necessary to call the school.
 If a child is absent and the school has not been notified, the secretary will call home to verify the absence.
-Unless students are excused, school personnel will bring excessive absences or tardiness to the parents'/guardians' attention.
+School personnel will bring excessive absences or tardiness to the parents'/guardians' attention.
 If the situation does not improve, involvement of the attendance officer, protective services, or loss of credit for the school year may be necessary.